connervieira/Predator/DOCUMENTATION.md

                 - `TIME` is replaced by a Unix timestamp of when the file was created.
                 - `CHANNEL` is replaced by the name of the device used, as specified in the configuration.
         - Information mode
-            - In information, Predator will run in an endless loop, displaying information based on the configuration.
+            - In information mode, Predator will run in an endless loop, displaying information based on the configuration.
             - Depending on the configuration, Predator may also record telemetry to the `information_recording.csv` file in the root project directory.
+        - Survey mode
+            - In survey mode, Predator will display a menu prompting the user to select to create, view, edit, or survey a database.
+                - The 'create' function allows the user to create a fresh database.
+                - The 'view' function allows the user to view the metadata and entries in a database.
+                - The 'edit' function allows the user to edit the metadata associated with a database.
+                - The 'survey' function allows the user to add entries to the database by filling out the entry elements specified when the database was created.